 Migraine is a common neurologic disorder, affecting 36 million people in the United States.
 Migraine affects about 3 times more women than men.
 Research shows that migraine is more common than asthma and diabetes, combined.
 Migraine severity generally peaks between the ages of 25 and 55, though it is common for children to also suffer migraine attacks.
 Migraine tends to run in the family.
-Children are 40% more likely to suffer from migraine if one parent has migraine and 90% more likely to have migraine if both parents also have migraine.
 It is common for migraine sufferers to have 1-2 migraines per month with about 4% of migraine sufferers developing chronic daily headache; 15 or more headache days per month.
 A migraine can last between 4 and 72 hours.
 Greater than 90% of migraine sufferers are unable to work or function normally during a migraine.

 Common Migraine Symptoms